Making Tulsa “Oil Capital of the World”

 The well was named for the Creek Indian woman from whom the oilmen had leased 160 acres at three-cents an acre plus a one-eighth interest in any production.
 Galbreath drilled a second well within 300 feet of his first well and then another.
 All were producers.

-“It was Oklahoma’s first major oil field and the richest field the world had yet seen,” explains Hyne in an April 2005 article for the American Association of Petroleum Geologists.
+“It was Oklahoma’s first major oil field and the richest field the world had yet seen,” explained Hyne in his 2005 AAPG article (he also celebrated the field’s centennial by creating a Glenn Pool education center).

-“Unlike the thick, sour oil from Spindletop, the famed 1901 Texas discovery that had already played out, this oil was light and sweet – just right to refine into gasoline and kerosene,” he says.
+“Unlike the thick, sour oil from Spindletop, the famed 1901 Texas discovery that had already played out, this oil was light and sweet – just right to refine into gasoline and kerosene,” Hyne reported.
 “The reservoir was shallow, less than 1,500 feet deep, well within the range of the cable tool drilling rigs of that day.”

 Oklahoma Natural Gas Company in 1907 builds a pipeline from the Glenn Pool to provide gas to Oklahoma City.